CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 **`DynamicTheoryDataSource` Abstract Class** (Updated v1.2.0):
 - Provides methods (`Add`, `AddReturns`, `AddThrows`) to create `TheoryData` of xUnit instances and add the converted test data to it for data-driven test methods.
 - These methods use the `ArgsCode` enum of `CsabaDu.DynamicTestData` to determine if `TheoryData` instances shall consist of `TestData` record instances or their properties.
-- The `AddOptionalToTheoryData` method makes possible the thread-safe temporary overriding of the original (default) `ArgsCode` property value.
+- The `AddOptional` method makes possible the thread-safe temporary overriding of the original (default) `ArgsCode` property value.
 (New v1.1.0)
 - The class is fully refactored to support the new `TheoryTestData` types and to enhance performance.
 (Updated v1.2.0)

 **Dynamic Data Generation**: